Vindicta-Team/FileXT/README.md

 Requirements:
 * [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/)

-Run `VS2019.bat` from the project root to generate a Visual Studio 2019 solution.
+Run `VS2019_x64.bat` or `VS2019_x86.bat` from the project root to generate a Visual Studio 2019 solution.

 ## Compiling for Linux on Windows